Meeting Time: July 22, 2021 at 5:30pm PDT

 • Default_avatar

-Ruth HoltonHodson about 3 years ago
+Ruth HoltonHodson over 3 years ago

 My name is Ruth Holton-Hodson and I live in Land Park.
 I strongly support the adoption of upzoning policies.
 Exclusionary zoning policies discriminate against hard working families who can no longer afford to live in nice neighborhoods because of the astronomical prices.
 It's time to provide multiple housing options in all neigborhoods to support Sacramento's families.